shaohaolin/my-angular2-quickstart/README.md

 ###4.
 How to pass and access input properties in a component class?
 Case produce:<br/>
 I learned how to pass properties from Angular 2 tutorial.
 It uses square brackets for binding and declares **inputs: [...]**.
 I can access the input properties in the component template without errors.
-However, I had a **property ... is undefined.** if I try to display the property in a component class.
+However, I had a **property ... is undefined.** if I try to display the property in a component class.<br/>
 Parent template:
 ```html
 <dj-form *ngIf="openNewForm" [rankvalue]="currentRank"></dj-form>